mintplugins/mp-stacks/readme.txt

 * Set default for leftright brick alignment using mp_core_get_post_meta
 * Updated plugin checker to coincide with MP Core 1.0.1.1
 * CSS Vertical Alignment change for first/second content type areas to “bottom” instead of “baseline”.
+* Removed Mobile text size check.
+It’s too much of a hog for mobile devices.
+* Removed float left from grid layouts (and also post_counter variable as it tracked the need for a float clear).

 = 1.0.1.7 = February 4, 2015
 * Default Stacks for Theme Bundles: Use the Stack Title in the template for defaults.